WASHINGTON, D.C. September 11, 2014 – (Motor Sports Newswire) -

 Name of product: Arctic Cat Wildcat Trail and Wildcat Trail XT Side by Side

-Hazard: Fuel can leak from the fuel line assembly, posing a fire hazard.
+Hazard: Oil can leak from the oil cooler lines, posing a fire hazard.

-Consumer Contact: Arctic Cat at (800) 279-6851 from 8 a.m. to 5 p.m.
-CT Monday through Friday or online at www.arcticcat.com and click on Customer Care, then Product Recall and then List of Safety Bulletins for more information.
+Consumer Contact: Artic Cat at (800) 279-6851 from 8 a.m. to 5 p.m.
+CT Monday through Friday or online at www.articcat.com and click on Consumer Care, then Product Recall and then List of Safety Bulletins for more information.

-Remedy: Consumers should stop using the recalled snowmobiles immediately and contact an Arctic Cat dealer to schedule a free repair.
-Arctic Cat is contacting its customers directly.
+Remedy: Consumers should stop using the recalled side-by-side utility vehicles immediately and contact an Arctic Cat dealer to schedule a free repair.

 Manufactured in: United States